java.lang.Object

 public class TextureBitmap extends Object

-Represents a single resolution level of a texture as a raw byte array.
+Represents a single resolution level of a texture as a raw int array.

 TextureBitmap is used internally by Texture to represent individual mipmap levels.
 The multiplicationFactor records the scale ratio relative to the primary (native) resolution -- for example, a value of 0.5 means this bitmap is half the original size, and 2.0 means it is double.